What is capital gains tax and how does it work?

 Sean McCann, chartered financial planner at NFU Mutual, says: “A growing number of people are finding themselves caught in the capital gains net when they sell or give away shares, property, or other taxable assets.

-“This is having a significant impact on many shareholders who realise modest gains each year to enhance their income who are finding themselves with a tax bill’’.
+“This is having a significant impact on many shareholders who realise modest gains each year to enhance their income who are finding themselves with a tax bill.”

-When do you pay CGT?
+When do you pay capital gains tax?

 CGT may be due when you sell an asset for a profit, such as shares held outside an ISA wrapper or a buy-to-let property.
-But capital gains isn't payable on your main residence, so you don't pay this tax when you sell your home.
+But capital gains tax isn't payable on your main residence, so you don't pay this tax when you sell your home.

-How to calculate your CGT
+How to calculate capital gains tax

 To calculate your CGT liability, first work out your taxable gain by subtracting the price you bought the asset from the sale price.
 Then, deduct your CGT allowance (£3,000 for the 2024/25 tax year) from this gain.
 The remaining amount may be subject to CGT at the rate based on your tax band and the asset type.
 For more detailed guidance on calculating CGT, visit the UK government’s website at gov.uk.

-For example, let’s say you’re a higher-rate taxpayer and you make a £10,000 gain from selling shares.
-In this scenario, you’d pay £1,400 in CGT on your gains (20% of £7,000), after deducting your £3,000 annual tax-free allowance.
+For example, let’s say you’re a higher-rate taxpayer and you made a £10,000 gain from selling shares this month.
+In this scenario, you’d pay £1,680 in CGT on your gains (24% of £7,000), after deducting your £3,000 annual tax-free allowance.

 What are the CGT exemptions?